These items are not allowed at the monument:

 6. Stroller with a fixed pouch (no ability to remove).

-8. Small wallet type clutches/purses that would contain credit cards, money, pictures and no other items.
+7. Wallets that contain credit cards, money, pictures and no other items.

 *Note: Any bag that is determined to be allowed will be inspected and/or tagged as screened.